-A \$55.00 participation fee is required for all students who make a team, and must be paid prior to the first contest.
+A \$60.00 participation fee is required for all students who make an athletic team, and must be paid prior to the first contest.
 This fee is paid only one time per school year.
-When the fee is paid, the athlete will receive a season pass to all home athletic events (excluding tournaments and post season events).
-This fee must be paid at or mailed to: Rolla High School, Activities Office, 900 Bulldog Run, Rolla, MO 65401 or online at https://rollabulldogs.org/main/ticketing/.
+When the fee is paid, the athlete will receive a season pass to all home athletic events (excluding tournaments).
+This fee must be paid at or mailed to Willard High School, Activities Office, 515 E. Jackson, Willard, MO 65761.
 Being on a team after one contest in any sport nullifies the refund.
+Students that qualify for free & reduced lunch will have their participation fee waived.